Create a Study Plan to Pass the PHR Certification Test [and SHRM-CP]

 - Over 1700 reviews with a 4.8 star average.

 I passed!
 This is an extremely thorough app and used along with a $20 study book from Amazon and free online flashcards, I was more than prepared.
 The questions on here are much harder than the exam, which is good because they will prepare you well.
 If you can spring for the full app, it is well worth it.
 You do not need to spend hundreds on materials to pass this exam! – J. Leandro, Professional Pocket Prep review

 - Quizlet HR Basics Flashcards

 - Study Groups

 - Everyone’s professional experience is valuable.
 When you get together with others, the whole is greater than the sum of its parts.
 Study groups are important for at least two reasons: 1.
 You benefit from a diversity of collective knowledge and, 2.
 Study partners hold you accountable for putting in the time and sticking to the schedule.
-In this post, Karen Satchell, MS, MBA, SPHR, SCP explains how she formed a study group by reaching out to her network on social media.
+In this article: I Tested and Passed both the HRCI-SPHR and SHRM-SCP in a Two-week Span, Karen Satchell, MS, MBA, SPHR, SCP explains how she formed a study group by reaching out to her network on social media.

 - Preparation Courses and Workshops

 - Check your local college to see if they offer a PHR prep course.
-These may be more affordable than self-study programs.
-Some schools offer online courses as well.
+It may be more affordable than self-study programs and some schools offer online courses as well.